DigiBP/Team-Apples/README.md

 ![TO-BE-PROCESS/MAKE-Screenshots/3.
 Order free trial license key message.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/3.%20Order%20free%20trial%20license%20key%20message.png)

 ## 4. Generate free trial license
+- The free trial license is being generated using a UUID (Universally Unique Identifier).
+A UUID is a unique identifier that ensures each generated license has a distinct value.
+- After generating the free trial license with the UUID, the generated license information is written back into the CRM (Customer Relationship Management) system.
+- Writing the license information back into the CRM allows for proper tracking and management of the free trial licenses.
+It ensures that the generated licenses are associated with the respective clients or organizations.
+- The CRM system can store the generated license information, including the UUID, client details, and any other relevant information tied to the free trial license.

 ![TO-BE-PROCESS/MAKE-Screenshots/4.
 Generate free trial license.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/4.%20Generate%20free%20trial%20license.png)

 ## 5. Sent free trial license
+- The process starts with an HTTP make a request step, where Integromate makes a request to fetch and lock relevant information, including the license key, from a Google Sheet or CRM system.
+- The HTTP request fetches the necessary details from the Google Sheet or CRM system, such as the client's information and the generated license key.
+- Once the information is retrieved, Camunda proceeds with the workflow and uses the obtained data.
+- As part of the workflow, an email is automatically sent to the client.
+The email content is composed using the retrieved details from the Google Sheet or CRM, and it includes the generated license key.

+The email is sent to the client, providing them with the necessary information about the free trial license, including the license key.
 ![TO-BE-PROCESS/MAKE-Screenshots/5.
 Send free trial license.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/5.%20Send%20free%20trial%20license.png)

 ## 6. Sent License key order form URL